-Perquisites.
+Perquisites

-The Company also provides limited perquisites to the executive officers, which have historically included country club membership, an annual physical, financial planning and an auto allowance.
+The Company also provides limited perquisites to the executive officers, which currently include financial planning and an annual physical.
 The Committee annually reviews the types and value of the perquisites provided to the executive officers as part of its overall review of executive compensation.
-The Committee determined the perquisites paid in fiscal 2023 to be reasonable.
+The Committee determined the perquisites paid in fiscal 2024 to be reasonable.

 Certain of these perquisites are treated as taxable income.
-Effective January 1, 2021, we ceased reimbursing our executive officers for the income taxes due on these perquisites ("tax gross-ups"), and effective for fiscal 2023 we ceased providing auto allowances and country club benefits for our executive officers other than country club initiation fee benefits for Mr. Sayler and Mr. Tucker based on their employment terms at hire.
+We do not reimburse our executive officers for the income taxes due on these perquisites ("tax gross-ups"), and beginning in fiscal 2023 we ceased providing auto allowances and country club benefits for our executive officers other than country club initiation fee benefits for Mr. Sayler and Mr. Tucker based on their employment terms at hire.

-Retirement Benefits.
+Retirement Benefits

 Like our other employees, the executive officers are eligible for retirement benefits provided through a matched defined contribution (401(k)) program.
-Our former defined benefit pension plan was terminated in February 2020, and the executive officers received lump sum distributions in liquidation of their plan accounts.
-Upon his retirement in 2023, Mr. Richey received a lump-sum benefit under our supplemental executive retirement plan (SERP), the accrual of benefits under which had ended in December 2003.
-See Pension Benefits, below.
+See Pension Benefits on page 39.
+Our former defined benefit pension plan was terminated in February 2020, and the participants received lump sum distributions in liquidation of their plan accounts.

-Severance Plan.
+Severance Plan

 Severance provisions in the event of a change of control benefit a company by allowing executives who are parties to such arrangements to focus on continuing business operations and the success of a potential business combination rather than seeking alternative employment, thereby providing stability to a corporation during a potentially uncertain period.
-Accordingly, the Company has adopted a Severance Plan, last amended in November 2020, which prescribes the compensation and benefits to be provided in the event of a change of control to certain executives, including the CEO and the other executive officers.
+Accordingly, the Company has adopted a Severance Plan which prescribes the compensation and benefits to be provided in the event of a change of control to certain executives, including the CEO and the other executive officers.